Marriage bed of Henry VII: Art historical investigation

 It has been suggested that the bed was designed and built to celebrate the marriage of King Henry VII to Elizabeth of York on 18 January 1486.
 The marriage symbolised the end of the War of the Roses by joining Henry's House of Lancaster to Elizabeth's House of York and the bed's design reflected this featuring both the White Rose of York and the Red Rose of Lancaster.
 A carving on the headboard depicted the Royal couple as either Adam and Eve or Christ and the Virgin Mary defeating the animals that opposed Christ in Psalm 91 and bringing paradise to England (hence the bed's alternative name).
 The bed also includes the arms of France, reflecting Henry's possessions and ambitions there, as well as religious and fertility symbols.

 It is thought the bed may have been gifted to Henry's stepfather, Thomas Stanley, in 1495 and remained in use by the Stanley family for a hundred years.
 It then vanishes from the historic record, surviving the wide-scale destruction of Royal furniture during the English Civil War, before reappearing in 1842 when copies of it were made but its true significance remained unknown.
-The bed, which is now valued at £20 million, is held in Coulson's Langley Collection and has featured in exhibitions.

-Others, however, disagree with the hypothesis outlined above, which has been disseminated mainly by press coverage and has not been submitted to any peer reviewed journal. it is suggested that the bed was known to the 19th century antiquary, architect and faker George Shaw (1810–1876) who used it as the model for his own faked 'Tudor' beds.
+Others, however, disagree with the hypothesis outlined above, which has been disseminated mainly by press coverage and has not been submitted to any peer reviewed journal. it is suggested that the bed was known to the 19th century antiquary, architect and faker George Shaw (1810–76) who used it as the model for his own faked 'Tudor' beds.